Atlassian Confluence plugin

 Before you start

-Creating an Atlassian API key
+Creating an Atlassian API token

 This plugin requires you to provide an Atlassian API token to authenticate the data source.
 If you do not have one already, a Jira admin can generate a new one here https://id.atlassian.com/manage-profile/security/api-tokens.